-S. COADY: The lights are shining bright on the television and film industry with production values in 2021 reaching upwards of \$100 million - another record high - and more-and-more studios are opting to select this province as a location to film their productions.
+The lights are shining bright on the film and television industry with production values in 2021 reaching upwards of \$100 million - another record high - and more-and-more studios opting to select this province as a location to film their productions.

-S. COADY: In fact, at one point this winter, two locally-produced shows - Hudson & Rex and Son of a Critch - were the only Canadian-produced shows in the top 10 of shows watched in the country.

-S. COADY: Studio representatives have also stated that we are an increasingly desired location for film given our skilled labour pool, stunning landscapes, and competitive incentives.
+In fact, at one point in the winter, two locally-produced shows - Hudson & Rex and Son of a Critch - were the only Canadian-produced shows in the top 10 of shows watched in the country.
+Studio representatives have also stated that we are an increasingly desired location to film given our skilled labour pool, stunning landscapes, and competitive incentives.

-The film and television industry has moved beyond being a homegrown sector to proving it has the right tools to support everything from small-scale productions to full-blown motion pictures.
+The film and television industry has moved beyond being a homegrown sector to proving it has the right tools to support everything from smaller-scale productions to full blown motion pictures.

-The industry has an added benefit of shaping a sense of pride in place that comes from seeing our beautiful province on screen, as well as showcasing our culture, our landmarks, our hometowns to potential tourists and newcomers.
+The industry has the added benefit of shaping a sense of pride in place that comes with seeing our beautiful province on screen, as well as showcasing our culture, our landmarks, our hometowns to potential tourists and newcomers.

 In addition to the \$10 million Film and Television Equity Investment Program, Budget 2022 includes new initiatives aimed at attracting new investment to the province.
+These include:

-These include: an all new All Spend Film and Video Production Tax Credit.
-The 30 per cent tax credit will apply to total qualified production costs with a maximum tax credit of \$10 million annually per project.
-The College of the North Atlantic is developing a new film and production program.
+- ▶ A new All Spend Film and Video Production Tax Credit.
+The 30 per cent tax credit will apply to total qualified production costs with a maximum tax credit of \$10 million annually per project. - ► The College of the North Atlantic is developing a new film and production program.
 This will support aspiring filmmakers and the whole spectrum of film production careers that the local industry needs.